poets-ai/elegy/docs/guides/modules-losses-metrics.md

 ```
 This example assumes they are dictionaries but they can also be tuples.
 This gives you maximal flexibility but come at the additional cost of having to implement a custom loss function.

-### Keras-like behaviour
+### Keras-like behavior
-While these example show Elegy's flexibility, there is an inbetween scenario that Keras covers really well: what if you really just need 1 loss per (label, output) pair?
+While these examples show Elegy's flexibility, there is an inbetween scenario that Keras covers really well: what if you really just need 1 loss per (label, output) pair?
 For example the equivalent of:

 ```python
 class MyModel(keras.Model):